STHyeon/-dulgi-react-toolkit/packages/eslint-config/README.md

 ## Usage

-Create an '.eslintrc` or '.eslintrc.js` file in the root of your project, and extend elice's shareable settings.
+Create an '.eslintrc` or '.eslintrc.js` file in the root of your project, and extend shareable settings.

 ```js
 module.exports = {